pathak-arvind/multimodal_maithili/README.md

 ---

 ## 📌 Notes

+This repository is for demonstration and evaluation only.
+No license is provided; all rights are reserved.
+Please do not reuse or distribute the code.

 - This is a **demo** version of the full system.
 - Core pipeline and UI are included.